thebuilder/react-intersection-observer/README.md

 }
 ```

-### Child as function
+If you need to know more details about the intersection, you can call the
+`useIntersectionObserver` hook instead.
+It takes the same input, but will return
+an object containing `inView` and `intersection`.

+### Render props

-To use the `Observer`, you pass it a function.
-It will be called whenever the
+To use the `<InView>` component , you pass it a function.
+It will be called
-state changes, with the new value of `inView`.
-In addition to the `inView` prop,
+whenever the state changes, with the new value of `inView`.
+In addition to the
-children also receives a `ref` that should be set on the containing DOM element.
+`inView` prop, children also receives a `ref` that should be set on the
-This is the element that the IntersectionObserver will monitor.
+containing DOM element.
+This is the element that the IntersectionObserver will
+monitor.

 ```jsx
 import { InView } from 'react-intersection-observer'